You may be asking yourself, “do I need a pre-workout?”

 Perhaps you’ve heard people talking about them at your gym or yoga class.
 Or maybe you’re familiar with pre-workouts, but you’ve got no idea how to go about choosing one?

-Whatever pre-workout questions you have, this blog post should help to bring you clarity.
+Whatever pre-workout questions you have, this blog post will strive to give you the answers

 Here’s what we’ll cover:

 - How pre-workouts for women differ from generic products